early Reassurance scaN £45.00

 We do have the facility to offer an internal scan (transvaginal).
 This will be determined by the sonographer during your scan and will be offered if the sonographer feels it would be beneficial.
 This is completely optional and would only be performed with your consent.

 Sometimes it may be that we are unable to visualise a heartbeat on the day of your appointment.
 This may be because:

 - your pregnancy appears earlier than you calculated and therefore is less than 7 weeks gestation on the day of your scan (this is especially common with ladies who have an irregular cycle) and in these instances we will discuss the necessity for you to have a further scan to allow for progression

 - limited visibility due to a high body mass index (BMI)

 - limited visibility due to a retroverted uterus (when the womb tilts backwards)

-If this happens it may be necessary for us to contact your local early pregnancy assessment unit (EPAU) or repeat your scan, at no additional cost, around 1-2 weeks later.
+If this happens it may be necessary for us to contact your local early pregnancy assessment unit (EPAU).

 Whilst we do not wish to worry you about your pregnancy, sometimes there may be a problem detected that is completely unexpected.
-It is important for you to understand that if the sonographer believes there is a problem he/she has a ‘duty of care’ to discuss these findings with you in a sensitive way and provide you with as much information as he/she reasonably can.
+It is important for you to understand that if the sonographer believes there may be a problem he/she has a ‘duty of care’ to discuss these findings with you and provide you with as much information as he/she reasonably can.

-If necessary and with your permission they may contact your local hospital early pregnancy assessment unit (EPAU), maternity unit or your GP so that a medical follow-up can be made.
+If necessary and with your permission we may contact your local hospital early pregnancy assessment unit (EPAU), maternity unit in case a medical follow-up is required.
 He/she may also write a letter explaining his/her concerns.

 Occasionally the sonographer may require s second opinion.
 This does not necessarily mean that there is something wrong; many scan findings just need a ‘second look’ for reassurance.
 The sonographer will inform you of any such uncertain findings and discuss what your options are.